-"Advance Directives" are special instructions for a medical or behavioral health emergency.
+"Advance Directives" are special instructions for a medical or mental health emergency.
 You make this plan before anything happens.

-Sometimes in a medical or behavioral health emergency, a person cannot talk or give informed consent.
-So, before anything happens, you agree to let another person make medical or behavioral health decisions for you in such a situation.
+Sometimes in a medical or mental health emergency, a person cannot talk or give informed consent.
+So, before anything happens, you agree to let another person make medical or mental health decisions for you in such a situation.
 Then, if you are unable to tell what you want done and qualified professionals determine that you are unable to do so, the person that you chose to be your advocate will tell the doctors or others the type of care you want.
-You can change your wishes or patient advocate at any time, as long as you are of sound mind, by updating the appropriate legal forms.
+You can change your wishes or patient advocate at anytime, as long as you are of sound mind, by updating the appropriate legal forms.
 The decision to have any type of advance directive, if one at all, is completely up to you.

-If you would like more information on advance directives, please speak with your support staff or contact your local customer service office as listed on pages 31 and 32.
+If you would like more information on advance directives, please speak with your support staff or contact your local Customer Service as listed on pages 30 and 31.
 There are forms available for both types of advance directives.
-A copy of the form should be kept in your medical/behavioral health records, at your doctor's office, in your home, and with your patient advocate.
+A copy of the form should be kept in your medical/mental health records, at your doctor's office, in your home, and with your patient advocate.

-If you do not believe you have received appropriate information regarding advance directives from MSHN, your community mental health provider or substance use disorder provider, or you feel that your provider did not follow your advance directive, please contact your local customer service office as listed on pages 31 and 32.
+If you do not believe you have received appropriate information regarding advance directives from MSHN, your community mental health provider or substance use disorder provider, or you feel that your provider did not follow your advance directive, please contact your local Customer Service office as listed on pages 30 and 31.